-LOR made the CSM a lunar orbiter and spawned a new spacecraft: the Lunar Excursion Module (LEM) moon lander.
-The LEM, later redesignated the Lunar Module (LM - pronounced "lem"), would transport two astronauts from the CSM in lunar orbit to a landing site on the lunar surface and back again.
-The LEM was a two-part vehicle: it consisted of a descent stage with landing legs and a throttleable rocket engine and an ascent stage with a pressurized crew cabin, flight controls, a rocket engine, and a concave drogue docking unit on its roof.
+LOR made the CSM a lunar orbiter and spawned a new spacecraft: the Lunar Excursion Module (LEM) lander.
+The LEM, later redesignated the Lunar Module (LM - pronounced "lem"), would transport two astronauts from the CSM in lunar orbit to a landing site on the Moon's surface and back again.
+The LEM comprised a descent stage with landing legs and a throttleable rocket engine and an ascent stage with a pressurized crew cabin, flight controls, a rocket engine, and a concave drogue docking unit on its roof.

-The most important piece of rescue hardware would be a special docking adapter ring on the rescue CSM's nose.
+The most important piece of rescue hardware they proposed was a special docking adapter ring installed on the rescue CSM's nose.
 Either an active probe or an active drogue could be mounted on the ring, so the rescue CSM could dock with either a LEM or a CSM.
-The lone rescue CSM astronaut could reconfigure the docking unit during the flight from the Earth to the moon; this would permit adaptation to changing circumstances in lunar orbit.
+The lone rescue CSM astronaut could reconfigure the docking unit during the flight from the Earth to the Moon; this would permit adaptation to changing circumstances in lunar orbit.

-The rescue CSM would be an advanced Block II spacecraft akin to the Apollo lunar CSMs.
+Rescue CSMs would be advanced Block II spacecraft of the type earmarked for Apollo lunar missions.
 In late 1965, NAA expected to build a total of six Block I and Block II CSMs per year beginning in late 1966.
 Block I CSMs would be used in Apollo testing and Apollo Extension System (AES) Earth-orbital missions.
 AES, a proposed program intended to apply Apollo hardware to new missions, became a predecessor to the Apollo Applications Program, which subsequently evolved into the Earth-orbital Skylab Program.
 In the event, only Block II CSMs carried astronauts; work on Block I CSMs ceased following the deadly AS-204 (Apollo 1) fire of 27 January 1967.

-NAA offered two plans for building the six rescue CSMs it expected would be needed for the Apollo Program.
-Rescue Vehicle Program "A" would see CSM-110 and CSM-113 converted into rescue CSMs; that is, diverted from lunar exploration missions.
+NAA offered two plans for providing rescue CSMs for the Apollo Program.
+The first, Rescue Vehicle Program "A," would see CSM-110 and CSM-113 converted into rescue CSMs; that is, diverted from lunar exploration missions.
 They would be flight-ready in early 1969 and mid-1969, respectively.
-(In actuality, CSM-110 became the Apollo 14 CSM Kitty Hawk, while CSM-113 was assigned to Apollo 16 and named Caspar.)
-Starting in mid-1970, one of the six CSMs NAA produced annually would be built as a rescue CSM; the first would be designated CSM-119.
-This, the company noted, would reduce the number of Block II CSMs available for lunar exploration.
+Starting in mid-1970, one of the lunar CSMs NAA produced annually would be built as a rescue CSM; the first of these would be designated CSM-119.

 NAA assumed that during every Apollo lunar mission a rescue CSM would stand by atop a three-stage Saturn V rocket on one of the two Launch Complex (LC) 39 pads at Kennedy Space Center (KSC), Florida.
 The lunar mission would launch from the other LC 39 pad.

-NAA did not explain what would be done with disused rescue CSMs; presumably they would be scrapped, though perhaps some systems could be salvaged for use in other CSMs.
-Neither did the company explain what would happen to the rescue Saturn V rockets.
+NAA did not explain what would be done with unused rescue CSMs; presumably they would be scrapped, though perhaps some systems could be salvaged for use in other CSMs.
+Neither did the company explain what would happen to unused rescue Saturn V rockets.

 The company assumed that in most cases the rescue CSM would launch immediately after NASA learned that a crew had become stranded in lunar orbit.
 Because it would not wait, in most cases it would not be able to rely on Earth launch geometry to help it to match orbits and carry out a rendezvous with the stranded spacecraft.

-NAA determined that launching the rescue CSM immediately could create other complications.
+NAA determined that launching the rescue CSM immediately could create complications.
 It might, for example, increase the rescue mission's duration.
-NAA calculated that the time needed to reach a stranded spacecraft and return to Earth could in fact exceed the Block II CSM's anticipated 240-hour (10-day) operational lifetime by up to 52 hours in the worst case.
-NAA recommended that NASA delay the rescue CSM's launch until its launch geometry would ensure that its mission duration would not exceed 10 days.
+NAA calculated that the time needed to reach a spacecraft stranded in lunar orbit and return to Earth could in fact exceed the Block II CSM's anticipated 240-hour (10-day) operational lifetime by up to 52 hours in the worst case.
+NAA recommended that NASA delay the rescue CSM's launch until launch geometry could ensure that its mission duration would not exceed 10 days.

-The company found that, once the rescue CSM reached the moon's vicinity, ignition of its SPS main engine could place it in an elliptical "catch up" orbit around the moon; then, at apolune (lunar orbit high point), the pilot could ignite the SPS again to line up the rescue spacecraft's orbital plane with that of the stranded spacecraft.
+When the rescue CSM reached the Moon's vicinity, it would ignite its SPS main engine to place itself into an elliptical "catch up" lunar orbit.
+At apolune (lunar orbit high point), the pilot could ignite the SPS again to line up the rescue CSM's orbital plane with that of the stranded CSM.
 At perilune (lunar orbit low point), the pilot would fire the SPS a third time to lower the rescue CSM's apolune, circularizing its orbit and placing it near the stranded spacecraft.

-Perhaps because of these difficulties, NASA chose not to prepare for astronaut rescues in lunar orbit.
-This did not stop Bellcomm from considering the problems of lunar orbit survival three years later, in December 1968, shortly after the Apollo 8 CSM became the first inhabited spacecraft to return from lunar orbit.
+Perhaps because of these difficulties, NASA chose not to make preparations for astronaut rescue in lunar orbit.
+This did not stop Bellcomm from considering the problems of lunar orbit survival three years later, in December 1968, shortly after the Apollo 8 CSM became the first piloted spacecraft to return from lunar orbit (see link below).

 4-Man Apollo Rescue Mission, AS65-36, M. W. Jack Bell, et al., North American Aviation, November 1965; presentation at NASA Headquarters, 13 December 1965